dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

 5) **Decentralization sale**: When the sale starts, the sale canister holds the number of SNS tokens that were specified at initialization (see Step 1).
-End users can participate in the decentralization sale by transferring ICP tokens to the swap canister.
+End users can participate in the decentralization sale by transferring ICP tokens to the sale canister.

 6) **SNS genesis**: When the decentralization sale ends, it is first established whether it was successful, e.g., enough ICP have been collected.
 If the sale was successful,